Dealing with feedback is challenging, as the reasons are numerous, but not always obvious. Below are some common causes:

 If you identify that person, triple check that they are using Chrome and not Safari, make sure they are wearing headphones and that the audio is correctly playing into them, and have them close all other browser tabs and applications.

-If the issue is only within OBS, this is likely an issue with OBS and not OBS.Ninja.
+If the issue is only within OBS, this is likely an issue with OBS and not VDO.Ninja.
 Try disabling all global audio devices, muting audio devices in OBS one at a time, and double checking the advanced audio mixing settings.